tockawaffle/blue-lady-tools/README.md

 #### Notes:

 If using OBS, you can set the watchalong.txt file as a text source to display the watchalong time on your stream.
 You can find the watchalong.txt file at "%APPDATA%/Roaming/Blue Lady's Tools/watchalong" OR "C:\Users\<YOUR_USER>\AppData\Roaming\Blue Lady's Tools\watchalong".
+If the file is not in there, open the "WatchAlong Timer" section on the app for it to create the paths.

 ---